hopr/hopr/doc/readme.md

 ### Side Effects

 * Key press and release events are not sent until the key is released.
-This gives a slight lag which at first makes the keyboard feel sluggish.
+This gives a slight lag which at first may make the keyboard feel sluggish.
 * Key event order is not preserved.
 For example, Press A, Press B, Release A, Release B will be parsed as Press A, Release A, Press B, Release B
 * There are still some false-positives.
 Further testing is needed to see when and why they occur it if further improvements can be made.
 * Some chords such as `D+DOT` seem more error prone than others.
 Key bindings must be evaluated further.